Defining Race and Equity

 • “What is ethnicity?
 Ethnicity is a category of people who identify with each other based on shared ancestry, cultural, social, and national experiences.”

 NAEYC defines racism as “a system of oppression that results from a combination of prejudice and power.”
-NAEYC goes on to specify that because racism is a system in which those in power are able to oppress those without power, the belief that racially based bias against white individuals is a misconception.
+NAEYC goes on to specify that because racism is a system in which those in power can oppress those without power, the belief that racially based bias against white individuals is a misconception.
 “Anyone can hold a bias against people of another race, but only some races are subject to oppressive structures and practices as a result of that bias.”

 This video from Flocabulary showcases the experiences of five different individuals as they learned about race as students.
 Learning about race and teaching children about race has a profound impact on how our society views race and racism.